sayoojcyriac/flink-streaming-demo/README.md

 ## Results

-1. You may see in real-time the corpora data gets streamed word-by-word, send to Kafka topic
+1. You may see in real-time the data gets streamed word-by-word, send to Kafka topic
 2. The streamed words gets in to WordStreamProcessor DataStream
-3. WordStreamProcessor transoforms the data, prints and count
+3. WordStreamProcessor transforms the data, prints the count

 ![image](https://user-images.githubusercontent.com/32276029/137757356-a4a9a05b-63c6-4a1d-83d2-90c90393f176.png)
-4. The number next to the word is the count
+4. The number next to the word is its count

 ## Prediction